 Contact CU Independent Men’s Basketball Writer Alissa Noe at firstname.lastname@example.org and follow her on Twitter @crazysportgirl1.

-The Buffs return to their home court on Sunday, Jan.
-31 at 3 p.m. to take on California in the hopes of redemption for their early January loss to the Golden Bears.
-The game will be broadcast on Fox Sports 1.
+The Buffs will take on the Bears on Sunday, Jan.
+31 at 3 p.m. at home, and the game will be broadcast on Fox Sports 1.